Blog

 You’ve worked relentlessly for the last three months building your account based marketing (ABM) strategy.
 You’ve identified your tech stack, redefined your ideal customer profile (ICP), pinpointed the right target accounts using engagement and intent intelligence and crafted the perfect channel mix to hit your program goals.
 Yet, as you step back, a crucial question surfaces: is your BDR team’s current inbound and outbound sales process truly aligned with these ambitious ABM goals?

-In this blog, we’ll look at four critical areas of alignment: account assignment, lead routing, tracking and measurement, and incentives.
-I’ll provide you with:
+In this blog, I walk through four critical areas of alignment: account assignment, lead routing, inbound and outbound balancing, and incentives.
+You’ll find:

 Make sure to download the B2B Sales Enablement BDR Checklist so you can have this information handy when you’re talking to your BDR team!